andresmascl/andresmascl/README.md

 ## Random facts:
 - I lived in Elvis Presleys' town for three years when I was in highschool
 - I used to be a smoker
-- I own a guitar even though I can't play it
+- I own a guitar :guitar: even though I can't play it
 -